tecamenz/MCMFS/README.md

 from mcmfs.cable_simulation import Simulation
 ````

-**Create Simulation Object**
+**Create simulation object**
 ````python
 s = Simulation()
 ````
 Creates the main simulation object with default parameter:
 - fs: Sampling frequency [Samples/Sec] (default=3600)
 - f0: Base frequency [Hz] (default=50)
-- z: Numper of periods to simulate [-] (default=5)
+- z: Number of periods to simulate [-] (default=5)
 - res: Resolution of the mesh-grid [m] (default=2e-4)
-    - This parameter does not effect the accuracy of the simulation in terms of the magnetic field measured by the virtual sensors
+    - This parameter does not affect the accuracy of the simulation but only the visualization
 - d: Outer diameter of the whole conductor [m] (default=11e-3)

-**Define Cable by Position and Size of Conductors**
+**Define the cable by position and size of conductors**
+All values in meter
 ````python
 s.add_L1(diam=1.74e-3, pos_x=-0.422e-3, pos_y=3.016e-3)
 s.add_L2(diam=1.74e-3, pos_x=2.328e-3, pos_y=-1.568e-3)